proplayer919/pytera/README.md

 # PyTera

-PyTera is a neural network library build for speed and competence.
+PyTera is a neural network library built for speed and competence.